thumbor/thumbor-bootcamp/README.md

 * [L3 unassigned tasks](https://github.com/thumbor/thumbor-bootcamp/issues?q=is%3Aopen+-label%3Atriage+label%3AL3+label%3Atask+no%3Aassignee)
 * [L4 unassigned tasks](https://github.com/thumbor/thumbor-bootcamp/issues?q=is%3Aopen+-label%3Atriage+label%3AL4+label%3Atask+no%3Aassignee)

+### Mentors

+If you have any issues do not hesitate to get in touch with one of these mentors.
+Their purpose in this program is to help you keep moving forward!

+* @heynemann - Bernardo Heynemann - heynemann@gmail.com

+Being a mentor is a really rewarding experience.
+If you feel like you could be mentoring new people into open source, just ping one of the mentors above and we'll enlist your help!

 ### 😡 Having Trouble?

 If you experience any trouble feel free to create an issue in this repository and tag @heynemann.
 We'll do our best to help you move forward and have fun!

+### Hacking thumbor-bootcamp?

+If you need to run any of the scripts in this repository use Python 3.10.1 or greater and install the requirements with pip install -r requirements.txt.